Healing Sexual Trauma, Abuse, Repression, Oppression, Shame, Molestation and worse

 Several years ago, the world was shaken.

-In the month since the New York Times put Harvey Weinstein front and center in the public eye, one thing has become crystal clear: sexual harassment and abuse is endemic in our world.
+In the years since the New York Times put Harvey Weinstein front and center in the public eye, one thing has become crystal clear: sexual harassment and abuse are endemic in our world.

-Like so many voices that have now been allowed to speak, I know sexual abuse.
-I am among the estimated 70-80% of women who were molested before 18.
+Like so many voices now allowed to speak, I know sexual abuse.
+I am among the estimated 70-80% of women molested before 18.
 And though women have more voice in the sexual abuse coverage, men do not escape unscathed.

 Back then, when I read the hundreds of #metoo posts and articles, what concerned me the most was this: an entire swath of humanity is a walking powder keg of unhealed sexual trauma.

-Yes, it’s time women express their rage.
-Yes, it’s time they claim their power and shed light on what has been ignored or excused for so long.
-But, yes, men are sexually harassed and abused, too.
-Yes, it isn’t pleasant.
-And yes, some of the discussion gets vitriolic.
+Yes, it’s time we claim their power and shed light on what has been ignored or excused for so long.
 So my question is: now what?

 #weCAN

-Sexually traumatized women need a lot of space to be upset.
-So let the wounded feel their feelings.
+Sexually traumatized people need a lot of space to be upset.
+More so those whose families have been persecuted over generations.
+So, let the wounded feel their feelings.
 Let them use social media as a group space to grieve, rage, and explore the realities of repression, oppression, and shame.
 And once some of that initial charge has blown off, let’s talk about sexual healing.

-I am living proof that a person can recover from sexual abuse and have a rich and satisfying sex life.
-Finding the diamond in the coal is an integral part of the process of healing.
+I am proof that a person can recover from sexual abuse and have a rich and satisfying sex life.
+Finding the diamond in the coal is an integral part of healing.
 So I’d like to suggest a #weCAN campaign.

 #weCAN heal and move beyond sexual trauma.